Trump steps up attacks on his own party while ignoring the Democrats

 Steven Law, a former chief of staff to McConnell and current CEO of the Senate Leadership Fund, a super PAC endorsed by McConnell to elect Senate Republicans, said that Republicans will be hyper-focused not on Trump but on tax reform in the fall.

-"The president needs to make up his own mind on how to invest his political capitol," Law said.
+"The president needs to make up his own mind on how to invest his political capital," Law said.